Alirzakf/Student-Grade-Predictor/README.md

 CI notes:
 - A minimal GitHub Actions workflow is included at `.github/workflows/ci.yml` that installs dependencies and runs a quick import smoke test.

-If you'd like, I can:
-- Move existing `models/*.pkl` into an `artifacts/` folder and add a small example model for tests.
-- Add Git LFS tracking for the project and update this README with explicit commands.

-- Provides feature importance scores
-- Max depth of 15 to prevent overfitting

 #### Evaluation Metrics
 - **Accuracy**: Proportion of correct predictions